ShaneBurkhart/SparkSchool/courses/_posts/2017-2-6-week-1-beginner-tutorial.md

 Remember, learning is about consistently working towards your goal.
 You are inevitably going to run into issues.
 Don't get discouraged &mdash; it's part of learning.
 </p>

-That concludes week 1 of becoming a software developer.
 If you have any questions while taking the tutorial, feel free to leave a comment in project 1 or email me at [shane@trysparkschool.com](mailto:shane@trysparkschool.com).

 Enjoy the tutorial and I'll see you next Monday!